situmtech/react-native/example/README.md

 - **Run from command line:**

-  1. Initialize the metro terminal with `$ cd example && yarn start`
+  1. Initialize the metro terminal with `$ yarn workspace example start`
   2. Then (in another terminal) compile and run this app in your device with `$ yarn example ios`.

 - **Run from XCode:** Go to `example/ios` folder and open `SitumReactNativeExample.xcworkspace`.